PhoenXHO/Hotel-Management-System/README.md

 # Hotel-Management-System
-A basic starting point of our C mini project.
+A basic starting point for our C mini project.

 ## Features
 - [ ] Localization (French and English)